Raptor: Call of the Shadows

 “To hyperfocus on its individual mechanics is wholly misguided.”

 “The levels are ugly - they can get incredibly cluttered to the point where it's hard to tell what is even happening.
 The color palette gets very dark and murky in places, sometimes to the point where enemies are difficult to distinguish from the background scenery.
-Both of these things, combined with some pretty poor color contrast, means that the inclusion of the occasional nighttime mission was a very, very bad idea.”
+This, combined with some pretty poor color contrast, means that the inclusion of the occasional nighttime mission was a very, very bad idea.”

 “Each mission ends with a massive boss ship to destroy before you can proceed, and some missions have an extra boss ship appear in the middle of the level.”